Skumarr53/CheckBoxClassification/README.md

 2. Classification

 ### Check Box detection
- To accomplish this task, we can use an open source project "BoxDetect" based on OpenCV, which detects rectangular shapes such as characters or checkboxes on scanned forms.
-Visit the GitHub page for more details.
+In order to achieve this objective, we can utilize "BoxDetect," an open source project that relies on OpenCV.
+This project is designed to identify rectangular shapes such as characters or checkboxes on scanned forms.
+For additional information, please refer to the GitHub page.

  https://github.com/karolzak/boxdetect

 ### Check Box Classification
-To classify checkbox values, we built a shallow CNN model that was trained on public data consisting of classes selected, unselected, and not checkboxes.
-After the detection step, the checkbox coordinates are used to crop images and then fed into the CNN model to make predictions.
+We developed a shallow CNN model to categorize checkbox values, which underwent training on publicly available data encompassing three classes: selected, unselected, and non-checkboxes.
+Once the detection phase is complete, the checkbox coordinates are employed to extract and feed images into the CNN model for prediction purposes.

 [CheckBox_Classification.ipynb](CheckBox_Classification.ipynb)  includes codes for implementing the above steps.